nus-cs2103-AY1617S1/addressbook-level4/README.md

 * Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.

+* This is a desktop Task Scheduler application that uses CLI (Command Line Interface) with GUI.
+It has been refractored from addressbook-level4 application forked from nus-cs2103-AY1617S1.

 #### Licence : [MIT](LICENSE)